ofajardo/pyreadr/README.md

 for write_rdata and write_rds.
 Those arguments take python standard formatting strings.

-* Pandas categories are NOT translated to R factors.
+* Pandas/polars categories are NOT translated to R factors.
 Instead the original data type of the category is preserved and transformed according to the rules.
-This is because R factors are integers and levels are always strings, in pandas factors can be any type and leves any type as well, therefore it is not always adecquate to coerce everything to the integer/character system.
+This is because R factors are integers and levels are always strings, in pandas/polars categories can be any type and levels any type as well, therefore it is not always adequate to coerce everything to the integer/character system.
-In the other hand, pandas category level information is lost in the process.
+On the other hand, category level information is lost in the process.

 * Any other object is transformed to a character using the str representation of the object.